mendix/docs/content/developerportal/companyadmin/apps.md

 For more information, see [How to Delete, Deactivate, and Activate Apps](/developerportal/howto/delete-apps).

-### 2.1 Create report
+### 2.1 Create Report

-You can create a report of the apps owned by your company by clicking the **Create Report** button.
+You can create a report of the apps owned by your company by clicking **Create Report**.
 This will take you to a seperate page with a list of apps.
-To export the report to a CSV file, click the **Export to Excel** button.
+To export the report to a CSV file, click **Export to Excel**.
 Note that the exported report will have more information than shown on the page.

 ## 3 Roles